::My FC-170 ::

 seems to be taken care of!
 Will give more details later.

 UPDATE: May 1.
 Got my new fuel tank delivered today.
-This past Monday, finally got to do a compression check and found that cylinder #3 has no compression at
+This past Monday, finally got to do a compression check and found that cylinder #3 has no compression

-UPDATE: Ok, after deciding it was necessary to remove intake/exhaust manifolds to get to the valve cover, it was clear that all parts to the sticking exhaust valve
+UPDATE: Ok, after deciding it was necessary to remove intake/exhaust manifolds to get to the valve cover, it was clear that all parts to the sticking exhaust

-Marvel Mystery oil on the valve and with it in the open position, I began to move it with a pair of channel locks and after several tries and a couple of hours it
+and Marvel Mystery oil on the valve and with it in the open position, I began to move it with a pair of channel locks and after several tries and a couple of hours it

 finally quit sticking!
 And it is still working properly today!
-Just waiting for all the replacement gaskets to come in so I can put it back together and see how it runs
+Just waiting for all the replacement gaskets to come in so I can put it back together and see how it

-readily available!
+are not readily available!
 There is a guy here in Lubbock who can fix it, I am told.
 Hopefully I can take it to him tomorrow and find out!
 More updates to come!

 UPDATE: Well, I struck out with the welder.
 He said he could weld it but it probably wouldn't last and he didn't want to waste my money...so I am still looking for